Jako/AjaxUpload/core/components/ajaxupload/docs/readme.md

 Display an upload button for uploading multiple files with progress counter.
 The upload queue could be filled and saved by FormIt hooks.

-- Author: Thomas Jakobi <thomas.jakobi@partout.info>
+- Author: Thomas Jakobi <office@treehillstudio.com>
 - License: GNU GPLv2

 ## Features